ChrisYoxall/go.learning/readme.md

 ## INTERFACES AND PATTERNS

-Go is not an Object Oriented language.
+Go is not an Object-Oriented language.
 Patterns that get used in go are:

 - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
-Functions with recievers are referred to as methods.
+Functions with receivers are referred to as methods.

 - Create interfaces.
 Interfaces are collections of method signatures or other interfaces.
 Types that implement everything in the interface have implemented the interface and can be referred to using the interface (polymorphism).

+If a type requires initialisation instead of a constructor:
+- Crete a function of the form NewT(<args>) *T
+- Use the built-in new function to return a pointer to the desired type and instantiate everything within that type to zero-values.

+### The IO Interface

+The 'io' package defines a number of interface types:
+- Reader
+- Writer
+- Seeker
+- Closer

+##

 ## Static Compilation